Owner-Operator Tools

 How CSA Scores Affect Your Insurance

 Insurers run FMCSA checks during underwriting.
 A score above the alert threshold in Unsafe Driving or Vehicle Maintenance is one of the fastest ways to see your primary auto liability premium climb.
 High Vehicle Maintenance scores can also trigger stricter physical damage requirements or surcharges.
-Some insurers won't write new policies for carriers with two or more categories in alert status.
+Some carriers won't write new policies for operators with two or more categories in alert status.

 If your scores are elevated, pull your inspection history in the FMCSA SMS portal, identify the violation patterns driving the score, and address them before your next renewal.
 The window between inspections and score updates gives you time to correct deficiencies before underwriters see the change.